swcarpentry/make-novice/02-makefiles.md

 This is a [build file](reference.html#build-file), which for Make is called a [Makefile](reference.html#makefile) - a file executed by Make.
-It is pretty reminiscent of one of the lines from our shell script.
+Note how it resembles one of the lines from our shell script.

 Let us go through each line in turn: